-I have been teaching writing skills and running creativity workshops for many years and in many different contexts: at universities, with community groups, writer’s centres, health centres, women’s centres and with people suffering from depression.
+I have been teaching writing skills and running creativity and personal growth workshops for many years and in many different contexts: at universities, with community groups, writer’s centres, health centres, women’s centres and with people suffering from depression.
 I love teaching writing and inspiring others to access their creativity, and would be happy to run a workshop for you.

 The workshops listed below range from two hours to a few days, while some can be adjusted to run over a period of weeks or months.
 All are easily adapted for the needs of different audiences and for length requirements.
 If you have a space, I am happy to run a residential workshop for you.
 Any of my shorter workshops can be adapted to suit a longer format by deepening the material and emphasising group interaction and writing time.

 Writing the Numinous: mapping the journey to self (one day or a series of workshops)